 Cruising Code Zero and Screecher

-In the last few years the Code Zero's for cruising have been growing rapidly in popularity.
-These sails are not as big in size as spinnakers or as fast beam reaching and running, but are quite versatile and easy to handle for the cruising couple or family.
+In the last few years the Cruising Code Zero's have been growing rapidly in popularity.
+These sails are not as big in size as spinnakers or as fast beam reaching and running, but are versatile and easy to handle for the cruising couple or family.
 They are also made of more durable and slighter heavier material than a spinnaker and work on furlers with a soft torsion rope inside the luff of the sail.
 Code Zero's are still made from a variety of fabric options from different sailmakers.
 We prefer a ripstop polyester which offers better performance and UV resistance than Nylon, while being more durable and longer lasting compared to the laminated cloth options available.
 Code zeros are at their best reaching forward of the beam, but also work well beam to broad reaching and can be poled out downwind to give maximum projected area and stability.

 The advantages of the code zero style sails are that they are more durable and forgiving than a spinnaker, easier to trim with the straight luff and internal torsion rope.
-Disadvantages are they can become a heavy on bigger boats, and the size is not as great as a spinnaker so they are not as fast deeper reaching or running .
+Disadvantages are they can become heavy on bigger boats, and because the size is not as great as a spinnaker they are not as fast deeper reaching or running .

 Twizzel rig and other wing/wing downwind options